-Q. How do I get college information?

-A. See your department chair, a counselor or the College Advisor, Ms. Rebecca Rutsky, whose office is on the third floor.
-Resources are also available in the Student Center located on the 3rd floor.

-Q. Who is my counselor?

-A. Our counselors are Dina Marble and Emily McGehee.

-Q. What services do the counselors provide?

-A. Individual and group counseling, evaluation and referral for special needs or services, parent-teacher conferences, and a variety of resources.

-Q. How do I get enrollment/exclusion forms for a driver's permit?

-A. See Mrs. Karen Kennedy in the Student Center.
+- Q. How do I get college information? - A. See your department chair, a counselor or the College Advisor, whose office is on the third floor.
+Resources are also available in the Student Center located on the 3rd floor. - Q. Who is my counselor? - A. Our counselors are Dina Marble and Jennifer McCombs. - Q. What services do the counselors provide? - A. Individual and group counseling, evaluation and referral for special needs or services, parent-teacher conferences, and a variety of resources. - Q. How do I get enrollment/exclusion forms for a driver's permit? - A. See the Front Desk/Calendar Coordinator in the Main Lobby.

-Student Care Coordinator

-Q. What role does the Student Care Coordinator play during the school day?

-A. Dispenses prescription medications and assists in the checkouts for illnesses.

-Q. How are prescription medicines dispensed?

-A. By the Student Care Coordinator, in the infirmary on the 1st floor near the cafeteria.

-Q. Do we have a sick room?

-A. Yes.
-It is located on the 1st floor near the cafeteria.

-Q. What level of confidentiality is there with the Student Care Coordinator?

-A. All matters are confidential up to the point that a life is in danger.

-Q. Is the Student Care Coordinator available for first aid?

-A. Yes.
+School Nurse

+- Q. What role does the School Nurse play during the school day? - A. Dispenses prescription medications and assists in the checkouts for illnesses. - Q. How are prescription medicines dispensed? - A. By the School Nurse, in the infirmary on the 1st floor near the cafeteria. - Q. Do we have a sick room? - A. Yes.
+It is located on the 1st floor near the cafeteria. - Q. What level of confidentiality is there with the School Nurse? - A. All matters are confidential up to the point that a life is in danger. - Q. Is the School Nurse available for first aid? - A. Yes.
 Students may also contact any staff member for assistance.